ppy/osu-wiki/wiki/Tournaments/TWC/2020/en.md

 ### Mappool instructions

 1. There will be 1 mappool for the Group Stage, 1 mappool for the Round of 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals, 1 mappool for the Finals and 1 mappool for the Grand Finals.
-2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), [DoubleTime](/wiki/Game_modifier/Double_Time) and FreeMod.
+2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time) and FreeMod.
 3. The Group Stage mappool will consist of 14 maps, Round of 16 and Quarterfinals will consist of 15 maps, Semifinals, Finals and Grand Finals mappool will consist of 16 maps.
 4. Each mappool has one tiebreaker.
 5. The NoMod bracket will be played with no mods activated.
-6. The Hidden, HardRock and DoubleTime bracket will be played with the respective mods activated.
+6. The Hidden, Hard Rock and Double Time bracket will be played with the respective mods activated.
 7. The FreeMod bracket will have FreeMod activated.
-Every individual player can pick Hidden, HardRock or both.
+Every individual player can pick Hidden, Hard Rock or both.
    - When playing a FreeMod map, at least 1 player of each team must have at least one mod activated.
    - Players **must** select different mod combinations.
-Both players using only Hidden, only HardRock or Hidden+HardRock is disallowed.
+Both players using only Hidden, only Hard Rock or Hidden+Hard Rock is disallowed.
 8. The tiebreaker will be played under FreeMod conditions.
    - When playing the tiebreaker, no one needs to have a mod activated and players can select same mod combinations.
 9. The size of the NoMod bracket will be 4 in Group Stage, 5 in Round of 16 and Quarterfinals and 6 for Semifinals, Finals and Grand Finals.
-10. The size of the [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock) and [DoubleTime](/wiki/Game_modifier/Double_Time) brackets will be 2 in all stages.
+10. The size of the [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock) and [Double Time](/wiki/Game_modifier/Double_Time) brackets will be 2 in all stages.
 11. The size of the FreeMod brackets will be 3 in all stages.

 ### Scheduling instructions